 - 1. Begin with the oldest listed story and proceed chronologically.
 For each story, determine if this information is relevant to the data project.
 If not, discard the story. - 2.
-During periods of civil conflict, defined by the start and end dates in the Uppsala Armed Conflict Database (see below for further details), do not code violent events associated with the civil conflicts.
-If Actor1, Actor2, or Actor3 is the government, a quasi-governmental organization (i.e., paramilitary organization), or the rebel organization, and these acts are directly linked to the civil conflict, the event should not be coded. - 3.
+During periods of civil conflict, defined by the start and end dates in the Uppsala Armed Conflict Database (see below for further details), code violent events associated with the civil conflicts but make sure to code these cases as ACD questionable = 1.1 - 3.
 Sometimes, many articles will cover a single news story or event.
 Group these articles together as a single event.
 Avoid double or triple counting a single event if there are multiple articles chronicling a story.
 However, use the most recently cited and/or most common estimates for disputed information, such as the number of deaths. - 4.
 Sometimes, a single article will cover multiple events.
 Determine if the main actor(s), target(s), and issue(s) are different, and if so, code these as distinct events. - 5.
 Code a new event if the actor(s), target(s), and issue(s) are different or if there is substantial time that elapses between one event and another.
 If the actors, targets, and issues are the same, but there is a brief lull in activity, code it as the same event, so long as there is significant "momentum" linking the time periods.